MetOffice/lfric_core/documentation/source/user_guide/meshes/mesh_namelist.rst

    :ref:`mesh_names<mesh_names>`.
 These meshes are generated from the base strategy as opposed to being derived from another mesh topology `e.g.` rim mesh.

+.. [#f2] The void region is where there is no connected mesh after crossing the bounds of the domain.

 .. |degree| unicode:: U+00B0 .. degree symbol
 .. |nbsp|   unicode:: U+00A0 .. no-break space symbol